foocaaat/Brain-Language-Upload/readme.md

 <p>Go to tools and then press "Select Video Location."
 Select the folder where all the MKV files will be stored.</p>
 <img src="https://github.com/foocaaat/Brain-Language-Upload/blob/main/preview/videofolder.gif">
 <h4>Step 2: Turn New Videos into SRS:</h4>
 <p>Go to tools and then press "Turn New Videos into SRS."
-Wait for the process to complete.</p>
+Wait for the process to complete. (i added a loading screen dw)</p>
 <img src="https://github.com/foocaaat/Brain-Language-Upload/blob/main/preview/timestamps.gif">
 <h4>Step 3: Add Example Deck:</h4>
 <p>Add the example deck, which has the card type and styling, to your Anki deck.</p>